 If it’s hiding behind trees or bushes at the bottom of the garden, it may be easy for someone to go unnoticed – motion sensor lighting down the end of your garden would help!
 (More on that below)

 Fences and Gates

 Fencing that is difficult to climb or break through can deter burglars.
-Most fence panels you can purchase are now super strong, and I’d suggest purchasing fencing that is high.
-The limit of fencing is 6ft 6“, so I’d recommend getting to as close as that height as possible.
+Most fence panels you can purchase are now super strong.
+I’d suggest purchasing fencing that is high.
+The limit of fencing is 6ft 6“, so I’d recommend getting as close as that height as possible.